Climate and Average Weather Year Round in Jacksonville Florida, United States

-The clearer part of the year in Jacksonville begins around September 20 and lasts for 8.5 months, ending around June 6.
-On October 27, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 66% of the time, and overcast or mostly cloudy 34% of the time.
+The clearer part of the year in Jacksonville begins around September 21 and lasts for 8.5 months, ending around June 6.

-The cloudier part of the year begins around June 6 and lasts for 3.5 months, ending around September 20.
-On July 12, the cloudiest day of the year, the sky is overcast or mostly cloudy 62% of the time, and clear, mostly clear, or partly cloudy 38% of the time.
+The cloudier part of the year begins around June 6 and lasts for 3.5 months, ending around September 21.

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Jacksonville varies significantly throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Jacksonville is July, with an average of 17.6 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 59% on July 31.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Jacksonville experiences significant seasonal variation in monthly rainfall.

 Rain falls throughout the year in Jacksonville.
-The most rain falls during the 31 days centered around September 6, with an average total accumulation of 5.2 inches.
+The month with the most rain in Jacksonville is September, with an average rainfall of 5.0 inches.

-The least rain falls around November 11, with an average total accumulation of 1.9 inches.
+The month with the least rain in Jacksonville is November, with an average rainfall of 1.9 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.